reductstore/reductstore/README.md

     --header "x-reduct-label-quality: bad" \
   "http://127.0.0.1:8383/api/v1/b/my_data/entry_1?ts=20000"

-# Read all data in the bucket
+# Query all records in the bucket (TTL of request 10000s, so you don't need to hurry)
 curl "http://127.0.0.1:8383/api/v1/b/my_data/entry_1/q?ttl=10000"

 # Take ID from the response and read the data until the end